ThatCosmicStorm/Quartz/Docs/01-quick-start/01-02-your-first-few-minutes.md

 ---

 [^1]: Here at Quartz, we know you're a busy person with a packed schedule.
-  So we compacted everything into a minute read!
+  So we made a *lightning fast* intro!
   If that's not your style... keep in mind, it's not ours either.
   Keep reading onward!
 [^2]: You have to agree!